selimchiki/AppleWatchFaces/readme.md

 Any watchOS that can run spriteKit should be fine

+7. **Are you planning to do complications ?**

+Maybe, Ive seen some open source battery / date ones.
+Those would be the simplest

+8. **Are all the designs round / analog ?**

+Yes, *for now*.
+I havent thought much about the interface or settings for a digital clock that would make it interesting other than font or flipping animation

 ## Installation / Side Load

 1. Install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) on your mac